 Default Settings (All Years)

 The default setting used by the dGen model is the AEO 2015 Reference Case.
-This is the most up-to-date projection available from AEO, which is presented by EIA as “a business-as-usual trend estimate, given known technology and technological and demographic trends” (add reference, page iii of AEO2015 report).
-While these projections have significant uncertainty, they provide an objective, well-informed basis for estimating future load growth and are a standard input to other NREL models (e.g., REEdS, others?).
+This is the most up-to-date projection available from AEO, which is presented by EIA as “a business-as-usual trend estimate, given known technology and technological and demographic trends” (EIA 2015b, iii).
+While these projections have significant uncertainty, they provide an objective, well-informed basis for estimating future load growth and are a standard input to other NREL models (e.g., Short et al. 2011).

 Planned Future Work